bkitano/llama-from-scratch/README.md

 assert torch.allclose(q @ k, x_k.T @ layer.w_k.weight.T @ layer.R[n-m, :, :].T @ layer.w_q.weight @ x_q)
 ```

+    /var/folders/w4/2j887mvs097bkhhjpgfzjlyr0000gn/T/ipykernel_17478/2550954139.py:26: UserWarning: The use of `x.T` on tensors of dimension other than 2 to reverse their shape is deprecated and it will throw an error in a future release.
+Consider `x.mT` to transpose batches of matrices or `x.permute(*torch.arange(x.ndim - 1, -1, -1))` to reverse the dimensions of a tensor.
+(Triggered internally at /Users/runner/work/pytorch/pytorch/pytorch/aten/src/ATen/native/TensorShape.cpp:3575.)
+      assert q.T @ k == q @ k # transpose is redundant

 Now let's inspect the attention weights.
 Since this is causal, we would expect that due to masking, the upper triangular of the attention should be 0.